js1972/cap-real-world/README.md

 [HANA Academy - Extension Generators - debug](https://www.youtube.com/watch?v=XA6S2zVpTSQ&list=PLkzo92owKnVwQ-0oT78691fqvHrYXd5oN&index=6)

+## Debugging with Chrome
+You can debug your CAP service directly in the Chrome debugger.
+Which means you can use the chrome debugger for both the CAP service and any web app your project may have.

+When running `cds watch` you can simply type `debug` ENTER.
+This will restart in debug mode.

+Now navigate to [chrome://inspect](chrome://inspect) and choose the "Open dedicated DevTools for Node" link.

+You know have a full debugger - can set break-points - single step - and so on...

+This is a great way of debugging if you are not using BAS or VSCODE which have built-in debuggers.

 ## Kibana friendly logs
 Configure the Kibana formatter in the package.json:
 ![Kibana friendly log output](img/cap-kibana-logs.jpg)